Update June 2012: Bosa Development has finally broken ground on Seattle’s first new condominium development in 5 years.

 Update March 2012: It’s been awhile but I can now confirm that this long overdue development will be re-awakening.
 Embassy Development / Bosa Development affirmed intentions to break ground on Seattle’s largest condominium project by May.

-The proposed development, called Insignia Towers Condominium (website), is big – encompassing two 41-story condominium towers with 643 units.
-Construction on the first tower may break ground in 2012 is expected to begin next spring with a 2010 completion date.
-The second tower is expected to start around spring 2009.
+The proposed development, called Insignia Towers Condominium (website), is big – a $450 million project encompassing two 41-story condominium towers with 707 units.
+Construction on the first tower broke ground in 2012 and is expected to be complete in late 2014 or early 2015.
 Each tower will have a lengthy construction timeline estimated to be approximately 29 months.

 Interesting quote from the developer in the DJC from 2007: “Most of the condos will be two-bedroom or two-bedroom with dens.
 Prices in the first tower will start at $750 a square foot, and are intended to be affordable to downtown workers making a ‘decent wage.’ “